MatthewRTung/HW8/out/production/HW7/README.md

 - adjusted the layout and size of ScheduleFrame to improve user interaction and visual appeal.
 - introduced methods to manage the "current user" in the model and controller for better scheduling and event management.
 - enhanced error handling and user feedback in the GUI, ensuring users are informed about operations and issues.

+Changes for made for customers for HW8:
+- Refactored our code so that fields and parameters use interface types instead of Object types for our customers
+- Created a strategy package to handle strategic scheduling
+- Created SchedulingStrategy interface with 2 classes each implementing their strategy
+- Removed the strategy implementation from view into each respective class
+- Created adapters for the provided code
+We made all of those changes because, otherwise, our code wouldn't work with our customers.
+Making these changes did not break our code, and, if anything, enhanced it as explained in the self review.

+What works and doesn't work:
+- Given that the code we were provided had a lot of issues and didn't work correctly (given that it was tightly coupled), there wasn't much we could do.
+Our implementation doesn't work.